Southern and Central Africa Regional Innovation Hub

 Technical Assistance

-The Technical Assistance Unit is led by Tetra Tech and made up of several key experts in the fields of business development, sustainable agriculture, energy and water, Environmental, Social and Governance (ESG) integration, gender equality and social inclusion, and local investment.
+The Technical Assistance Unit is led by Tetra Tech and made up of several key experts in the fields of business development, sustainable agriculture, energy and water, Environmental, Social and Governance (ESG) integration, and local investment.
 The experts work in an integrated manner to break down silos between water, energy, and food, achieving the innovator’s business objectives.

 The S/CA RIH already works with legacy innovators who participated in Securing Water for Food (SWFF) and demonstrated potential to influence the water-food-energy nexus under WE4F.